When we think of variables, we typically think of a name, address, date, quantity, color, etc. But we seldom think of variables as entire documents.

 A psychologist might link to a folder containing detail information about a specific test or protocol.

 A lawyer designing an estate plan might wish to insert a page or two discussing transfers of specific assets mentioned in a Living Trust.
 The variable might be called [Transfer Instructions].

 When the assembled document is personalized using Instant Database, the document that has been paired with the variable will be automatically inserted in place of the variable.

 This tool can also be used to assemble a document (or portions thereof) when the various portions come from different folders.
 (Document assembly is dependent upon all clauses being within a single folder or glossary.
 Here, you can assemble a document pulling distinct chapters out of separate folders.)

 BONUS: If a variable such as [Special Conditions] or [Property Description] or [Transfer Instructions], etc., can be one of several documents, Pathagoras lets you to link the variable to an entire folder of documents.
 The documents in the designated folder as displayed as a drop down list next to the variable (just like a multiple choice variable would display) and you would choose the desired document from among those displayed.

 The next two sections discuss your options.
 The first discusses how to assign a <<filename>> to a variable.
 The second discusses how to assign a folder.

 3.Navigate.
-This is really cool.
-Press down the shift key and then click the mouse in the IDB field.
+This one is really cool.
+Press down the shift key and then click the mouse in the appropriate IDB field.
 A menu will appear.
-Follow the prompts and navigate to, and select the document you want the variable to represent.
+Follow the prompts and navigate to the desired folder.
+Select the document you want the variable to represent.